Britannia Removals

 Importing Personal Effects to the Czech Republic

-The UK has now left the EU and therefore new rules apply to movement of goods between the UK and EU Countries.
-Please bear in mind that all shipments to the EU from the UK will now have to clear customs on arrival and you must ensure you can provide all relevant customs documents required at destination.
+All shipments to the Czech Republic from the UK will have to clear customs on arrival and you must ensure you can provide all relevant customs documents required at destination.
 Your contact at your local Britannia office will assist you with which forms are necessary along with what supporting documentation you will need to provide.
 However, the responsibility for completion and submission of these forms now falls with the customer and it is advisable that all these formalities are prepared for prior to the move to avoid potential delays in transportation and additional charges.
+Once you contact your local Britannia agent, they will be able to give you more advice on transporting your goods to the Czech Republic.

 Restrictions

-Prohibitions and Restrictions
+Czech Republic Customs Prohibitions and Restrictions

-In general it is in your interest not to import the following items:
+In general, it is in your interest not to import the following items:

 • Firearms & ammunition